The Rise of Eating Disorders During COVID-19 Era

 According to research, some 30 million Americans already had an eating disorder before the pandemic made landfall.
 Unfortunately, many of these folks’ conditions were exacerbated during COVID-19 lockdowns.

 “We have seen roughly a 30% to 40% increase in referrals to our clinic alone,” Dr. Christine Peat, PhD, who works at UNC Chapel Hill’s Center for Excellence in Eating Disorder, recently told MedPage Today.

-Indeed, those with eating disorders struggled to keep them in check during the pandemic.
+Indeed, those with eating disorders struggled to keep them in check throughout the pandemic.
 One report, for example, found that 62% of folks with anorexia and 32% of those with bulimia and binge-eating disorders felt their conditions compound as the virus wreaked havoc across the world.

 In particular, it appears that teenage females were particularly affected by this trend, with a 30% increase in hospitalizations among this group, compared to no increase among their male counterparts.
 Some folks attribute this trend to the rise of social media, and the average teen constantly seeing pictures of models and influencers and developing unrealistic beauty standards.

 Since eating disorders can lead to all sorts of serious health issues — up to and including death — it is critical for therapists to understand how these conditions develop over time and the signs that might indicate your clients are struggling to maintain a healthy appetite and diet.

 How Do Eating Disorders Develop and What Signs Should I Look for?

 According to the National Institutes of Health, eating disorders are serious medical illnesses.
 Not only can eating disorders affect people of all genders, races, weights, and ages, but they can also develop at any time, though they usually manifest when folks are teenagers or young adults.

 Some of the most common signs of eating disorders are when people become obsessed with food, the way they look, and how much they weigh.